dmbostan/react-coding-assignment/README.md

 # Aloha, fellow front-end developer!

 Not much to say about this.
-Just practising my rusty skills.
+Just practicing my rusty skills.